sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 Both data steps work and are executed correctly to create datasets *trial* and *trial1*.
 Each step was executed as it reached its ending - this time signalled by the beginning of another step.

-However, an error occurs and it relates to the PROC step.
+However, an error occurs, and it relates to the PROC step.

 ![mixing_steps](../screenshots/mixing_steps.png)